What is a Compound Subject?

 That team’s player and the referee debated the foul.

-Compound Subjects in Context
+Long-Form Videos: Compound Subjects

 GrammarFlip’s grammar-in-context videos provide an additional layer of instruction, learning, and relatability.